Your Wroclaw Travel Guide for the Perfect Weekend Escape

 I can’t say I understood a single word of the Polish narration, but I enjoyed the cruise nevertheless.
 We had sunshine and blue skies, and that was enough for me.

-Views of Cathedral Island - a must visit in Wroclaw.
+Wide angle vantage point views of Cathedral Island which is a must visit in Wroclaw

-Boat tours on the Oder River in Wroclaw.
+Boat tours on the Oder River in Wroclaw with distinct wooden features

 Visit the University of Wroclaw for city views